MicrosoftDocs/customer-insights/ci-docs/enrichment-enhanced-addresses.md

 - United Kingdom
 - United States

-Addresses must contain a country/region value.
-We don't process addresses for countries or regions that aren't supported and addresses that have no country or region provided.

 ## Configure the enrichment

 1. Go to **Data** > **Enrichment** and select the **Discover** tab.